 #2 Flea Markets in Texas: First Monday Trade Days – Canton

 Don’t be fooled by the name, this flea market doesn’t actually take place on a Monday.
-In fact it happens on the weekend before the first Monday of every month.
-First Monday Trade Days is one of the oldest flea markets in the United States.
+In fact, it happens on the weekend before the first Monday of every month.
+First Monday Trade Days are one of the oldest flea markets in the United States.

 One really does need four days to explore all of the vintage goodies that are on offer in Canton.
 Over 6,000 vendors are scattered across an impressive 28 miles of land, attracting over 300,000 eager antique enthusiasts.

 A special guide is printed for each edition of the First Monday Trade Days, which we highly recommend that people buy.
-When heading to Canton flea market, diving head first into this shopping labyrinth without a plan or compass is risky business, even for hardcore flea market frequenters.
+When heading to the Canton flea market, diving headfirst into this shopping labyrinth without a plan or compass is a risky business, even for hardcore flea market frequenters.
 However, we can think of worse places to be lost than surrounded by retro home-ware and accessories.
 The First Monday Trade Days market in Canton definitely deserves to be included in your busy calendars.

 #3 Flea Markets in Texas: Texas Pickers 1st Saturday Antique Sale & Flea Market

 Situated in the breath-taking Navasota hill which is just northwest of Houston, Texas Pickers 1st Saturday antique sale and flea market covers three floors in a historic barn, as well as specialized vendors and tents outside.

 This popular Houston flea market opens on the first Saturday of every month.
 Spend your morning and afternoon digging through the enticing junk and vintage treasures.
 There is a BBQ and a modest selection of food stalls so you can fuel yourself for some serious shopping.

 Find shabby chic furniture, crockery, fine bone china, fishing tools, taxidermy, hunting memorabilia and other vintage bits and bobs.
 The founders, Bill and Melanie are vintage experts – they have been in the antique trading business for more than 25 years.
-This should definitely be your go-to flea market in Houston and surrounding area – you won’t find a better Houston flea market than this.
+This should definitely be your go-to flea market in Houston and the surrounding area – you won’t find a better Houston flea market than this.

 #4 Flea Markets in Texas: Third Monday Trade Days, McKinney